 Legal 500 recognized Bingham for its financial restructuring; structured transactions; mutual funds; environmental; telecommunications, media and technology; antitrust; M&A; real estate; and tax practices.
 The rankings were an increase over the nine practices and 20 lawyers noted in 2009.

-Legal 500 described Bingham’s global Financial Restructuring Group as one of the leading bondholder-representing firms in the United States, and its global co-chairs — Michael Reilly and Jeffrey Sabin in New York and James Roome in London — were all noted.
+Legal 500 described Bingham’s global Financial Restructuring Group as one of the leading bondholder-representing firms in the United States, and its global co-chairs — Michael Reilly and Jeffrey Sabin in New York — were both noted.
 Partners Chip Fisher and Tim DeSieno were highlighted for their work with the worldwide bondholder group in connection with the nationalization and financial restructuring of three major Icelandic banks.
 DeSieno also was noted for establishing a niche in sovereign debt issues and advising the Dominican Republic Bondholders Committee in a sovereign bond debt restructuring, among other matters.
 Partner Ed Smith, who one client called “the firm’s star partner and the reason we use the firm,” was noted for his representation of secured lenders and derivative counterparties.